AndreMaz/transformer-pointer-critic/Arch_Rationale.md

 - While the items are independent from each other their placement is not.
 Placing an item at a specific backpack **can and will** affect the way by which other items are be placed.

 **Why "classical" heuristic produce sub-optimal results?**
+The "classical" heuristics are "static", i.e., they perform the same item and placement procedure regardless of the input.
+This means that for specific inputs they will generate suboptimal results.

-For specific set of items applying the heuristic from [Neural Combinatorial Optimization with Reinforcement Learning](https://arxiv.org/pdf/1611.09940.pdf) (`A simple yet strong heuristic is to take the items ordered by their weight-to-value ratios until they fill up the weight capacity`) will generate suboptimal results.
-For example:
+For example, for the following input the heuristic from [Neural Combinatorial Optimization with Reinforcement Learning](https://arxiv.org/pdf/1611.09940.pdf) (`A simple yet strong heuristic is to take the items ordered by their weight-to-value ratios until they fill up the weight capacity`):

 ```bash
 array([